brianhouse/art_and_code/units/2_repetition/lecture.md

 Patterns are fundamental to both nature and human culture, and central to the idea of a pattern is the act of repetition.
 Computers are repetition specialists.
 Like many mechanical devices, they were invented in order to do something over and over again, quickly, in order exceed what what is possible by the human hand.
 When it comes to computation, the ability to take some logical possibility and enumerate it indefinitely undergirds much of the innovation digital media make possible.

 Consequently, repeating patterns are central to digital aesthetics.
-Electronic music generates like techno are one obvious example; scrolling through endless posts on Instagram, playing a video game, or watching an animated movie all incorporate intense amounts of repetition.
+Electronic music genres like techno are one obvious example; scrolling through endless posts on Instagram, playing a video game, or watching an animated movie all incorporate intense amounts of repetition.
 Digital media artists often use repetition explicitly in their work in order to highlight this aspect of computation.

 ## Context